High-order Solution Transfer between Curved Triangular Meshes: Galerkin Projection

 Once we have such a match, we use the connectivity graph of the donor mesh to perform a breadth-first search for neighbors that also intersect the target element \(\mathcal{T}\) (Figure~\ref{fig:target-elt-overlap-extra-layer}).
 This search takes \(\bigO{1}\) time.
 It's also worthwhile to keep the first layer of donor elements that don't intersect \(\mathcal{T}\) because they are more likely to intersect the neighbors of \(\mathcal{T}\)\footnote{In the very unlikely case that the boundary of \(\mathcal{T}\) \emph{exactly matches} the boundaries of the donor elements that cover it, \emph{none} of the overlapping donor elements can intersect the neighbors of \(\mathcal{T}\) so the first layer of non-intersected donor elements must be considered.}.
 Using the list of intersected elements, a neighbor of \(\mathcal{T}\) can find a donor element it intersects with in \(\bigO{1}\) time (Figure~\ref{fig:target-elt-neighbor}).
 As seen, after our \(\bigO{\left|\mathcal{M}_D\right|}\) initial brute-force search, the localized intersections for each target element \(\mathcal{T}\) take \(\bigO{1}\) time.
 So together, the process takes \(\bigO{\left|\mathcal{M}_D\right| + \left|\mathcal{M}_T\right|}\).

 For special cases, e.g. ALE methods, the initial brute-force search can be reduced to \(\bigO{1}\).
 This could be enabled by tracking the remeshing process so a correspondence already exists.
 If a full mapping from donor to target mesh exists, the process of computing \(M_T\) and \(M_{TD} \bm{d}\) can be fully parallelized across elements of the target mesh, or even across shape functions \(\phi_T^{(j)}\).
+Spatial binning techniques for mesh elements could also be used to improve the initial brute-force search as in \cite{Weiss16_imr}.